 C - Culturally caring

 R - Responsive to the needs of diverse student population and communities

 N - Nursing professionalism

 The program is committed to the following:

 The Baccalaureate Nursing program prepares students for careers in professional nursing.
-The nursing program is approved by the Hawaiʻi State Board of Nursing and accreditated by the National League for Nursing.
+The nursing program is approved by the Hawaiʻi State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).
 The B.S.N. degree will be granted by UH Hilo upon the recommendation of nursing faculty to those students who have successfully completed the prescribed curriculum.

 To earn the degree, a student must satisfy the prerequisite, corequisite and nursing course requirements for the BSN degree as specified in the UH Hilo catalog and BSN brochure in effect at the time of the student's initial enrollment in the nursing program.
 Students are expected to complete the program within five years of enrollment.
 Students who do not graduate within five years of enrollment will be subject to review and will, if necessary, be expected to meet requirements currently in effect.
 The student is directly responsible to assure that all requirements are met for graduation